muggy8/improbable/from-me-to-me/Ur78er4a.md

 At first, it was soft and distant and easily mistaken for the wind.

-But with each repetition, the tune and melody of the song became clearer and more appearant.
+But with each repetition, the tune and melody of the song became clearer and more apparent.

 And then, It all came together, the song, the call, it was an emergency assistance request call.